With so many fabulous bars and pubs in Sydney, any list of the best ten will omit at least another ten that also deserve mention.

 I’ve also included a couple of great ‘locals’, for reasons that will become apparent.
 So, let’s get started!

-Located in Cumberland Sreet, The Rocks, the Australian is known for its gourmet pizzas, including kangaroo, emu and crocodile.
-The hotel has been operating on its current site for more than 100 years and still has many of its Edwardian features, including the metal awnings, etched signage and saloon-style doors.
+A walk across the iconic Sydney Harbour Bridge is almost obligatory for every visitor to the city.
+Afterwards, I like to relax with a drink and lunch at the Australian Heritage Hotel.
+Located in Cumberland Street in The Rocks, the Australian is known for its gourmet kangaroo, emu and crocodile pizzas.
+The hotel has been operating on its current site for more than 100 years and still has many of its Edwardian features, including metal awnings, etched signage and saloon-style doors.

-And the last but not least of this trio of characters is the quaint Hero of Waterloo, which dates back to the mid 1840s.
+Last but not least of this trio of characters is the quaint Hero of Waterloo, which dates back to the mid 1840s.
 The cellar (complete with wall shackles) has a tunnel entrance, which legend has it was used for rum smuggling.
 It can still be seen today.
 Live music on weekends adds to the atmosphere.

-For a different view of the city, nothing beats the Sky Terrace, a rooftop bar atop The Star.
-It’s a great spot to enjoy views of the harbour and city before or after visiting the Casino or taking in a show at the Lyric.
-Sky Terrace is sometimes closed for private events or inclement weather – check before going.
+For another bird’s eye view of the city, head up to the Sky Terrace — the rooftop bar at The Star.
+It’s a great spot to relax with a drink before or after visiting the casino or taking in a show at the Lyric Theatre.

 Additional images: Bigstock

 Joanne Karcz published a blog when she walked the Camino de Santiago some years ago and has been writing about her travels ever since.
 She is also an aspiring travel photographer and takes her camera wherever she goes.
 Joanne loves discovering new things to see and do in her own Sydney backyard, and blogs regularly about the city’s suburbs.
 She has travelled through Europe and South America and taken a group of friends on the trip of a lifetime to South Africa, Botswana and Zambia.
 Her visits to Cuba and India were bucket list items, but she still has a few destinations to tick off!